dfeokti/react-typescript-blank-slate/README.md

 ## `npm run prod`

-Build the project, then run the prod version locally.
+Build the project, then serve the prod version locally (port 8081).

 ---